Gamer: Retrogamer

-A retro gamer is a gamer who prefers to play, and often enough collect, retro games—older video games and arcade games.
+A retro gamer is a gamer who prefers to play, and enough collect, retro games—older video games and arcade games.
 They may also be called classic gamers or old-school gamers, which are terms that are more prevalent in the United States.
-The games are played on the original hardware, on modern hardware via emulation, or on modern hardware via ports or compilations (though those 'in the hobby' tend toward original hardware and emulation).
+The games can be played on the original hardware, on modern hardware via emulation, or on modern hardware via ports or compilations (though those 'in the hobby' tend toward original hardware and emulation).

 Classification in taxonomies

 A number of taxonomies have been proposed which classify gamer types and the aspects they value in games.

 The Bartle taxonomy of player types classifies gamers according to their preferred activities within the game: